hicksy/martinhicks.dev/src/articles/eleventy-and-webc.md

 I’d heard of the Eleventy project in passing via newsletters and Twitter posts for several years, but up until a few months ago I hadn’t tried to build anything with it.

-I think I’d mentally stored it away as similar in vain to gatsby  or some similar react tool - _...there's a lot of those, right?_
+I think I’d mentally stored it away as similar in vain to Gatsby  or some similar react tool - _...there's a lot of those, right?_

 How wrong was I?